jacobeisenstein/DPMM/README.txt

+This is a matlab library for Gaussian Dirichlet Process Mixture Models (DPMMs).
+It includes both variational and Monte Carlo inference.

 To test / see how this program works, run demodpmm.m in matlab

 This code was mostly written in 2007.
 When I found out it was